bitlap/intellij-sbt-dependency-analyzer/README.md

 ```
 Caused by: java.io.IOException: Could not create lock for \\.\pipe\sbt-load5964714308503584069_lock, error 5
 ```
-Using sbt shell to load or build the project avoids this issue:
+Using sbt shell to reload or build the project avoids this issue:

 ![](docs/sbtShellUseForReload.jpg)